 - If this computer is part of a workgroup, from the %ProgramFiles%\OpenSpan folder, copy the SchedulerDefinitions-local.xml file into the C:\programdata\OpenSpan folder and rename it to SchedulerDefinitions.xml.

 - Open the SchedulerDefinitions.xml file and make sure that the LogonDisclaimer key is set to False.
 The enabled key is configured in the appropriate operating system section in the SchedulerDefinitions.xml file.
-For example:
+The following is an example:

 <Match type="PushButton" name="OK">

 - Open the CommonConfig.xml file and change the ConfigurationLocation key.
 For example:

 - Ensure that there is an RPAServiceOperator value in the RobotManager key the CommonConfig.xml file.
 For example:

 - Save and then close the CommonConfig.xml file.

 - Open the RuntimeConfig.xml file, and then make the following changes:

 - In the fileName key for Log4Net files, specify the appropriate file names.

 - In the packageServer key, set the baseUrl to the location of the Package Server.